 - Preparation of the working plan and the research questions related to the chosen collections material

 The FNG research intern programme has two aims.
 The Finnish National Gallery wishes to enhance the study of its collections, including artworks, archives, and objects.
-At the same time we wish to support students who choose to study subjects based on physical collections and objects, archive material and data.
+At the same time it wishes to support students who choose to study subjects based on physical collections and objects, archive material and data.

-The internship period is for three months.
-All of the interns will have their own in-house tutors to support them with studying their chosen material.
+Both interns have already started their three-month internship and have their own in-house tutors to support them with studying their chosen material.

 For more information about the FNG’s research internship programme: firstname.lastname@example.org